Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 9 - With your private guide, visit some of the Oslo highlights, including the Kontiki & Fram museums and the Vigeland Sculpture Park.

-The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city with the help of an Oslo Pass and your private half day guided tour.
+The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city with the help of a private half day guided tour.
 We can recommend visiting some of the Oslo highlights, including the Kontiki & Fram museums, the Vigeland Sculpture Park, Ekerbergeparken and the Holmenkollen Ski Jump and Museum.

 Discover the new area of Bjorvika with the new Opera House and Munch Museum and then explore the charming shopping streets, cosy cafés and exciting eateries of Grünerløkka.
 After going shopping at numerous design boutiques, vintage shops and flea markets, head to the Mathallen food hall for local specialties.
 Lastly, visit the new National Museum of Norway down by the harbour before finding a spot in one of the local fish restaurants for dinner.